soft9000/COBOL/TheCommons/BANNER/README.md

 Evolves to conceptually demonstrate how to:

 1. Use a MULTI-DIMENSIONAL "Table" (array)
-2. To a "master detail" character array 😉
+2. Define a "master detail" character array 😉
 3. Create + CALL a Library (.so)
 4. Redefine a locus 😉 for global usage
 5. Use a Makefile

 Justified the use of a multi-dimensional array ('table') in Modern COBOL.

-NOTE - I believe that nested copy books as well as 01 REDEFINES are each universally supported in WORKING STORAGE.
+### NOTE - I believe that nested copy books, as well as 01 REDEFINES are each universally supported in WORKING STORAGE.
 Please correct me if your COBOL implementation disagrees - and thanks!

 See the [Makefile](https://github.com/soft9000/COBOL/blob/main/TheCommons/BANNER/Makefile) for which-goeth-wherz ...
 If you are new to using make / Makefiles, then I've an [educational opportunity available](https://www.udemy.com/course/the-gnu-tool-primer/?referralCode=E858B2C2AC9CD872A100) that you might enjoy.